ibmresilient/resilient-community-apps/fn_qradar_advisor/README.md

 type = artifact.type

 #
-# Watso Search with Local Context only supports 5 indicator types: IP Address, Hash, DomainName, URL, Username.
+# Watson Search with Local Context only supports 5 indicator types: IP Address, Hash, DomainName, URL, Username.
 # The “user:” prefix needs to be added to a username search.
 #
 mapping = {